speezepearson/speezepearson.github.io/_posts/2016-05-12-dealing-with-misdirection.markdown

 #### IV(c): Special Case: $C=0$

 In this case, the criminal is no more suspicious than an innocent.
 The detective's best course must be, again, random guessing.
-And as long as the criminal doesn't add fake evidence that incriminates them, this is still the best they can hope for.
+And as long as the criminal doesn't do something phenomenally stupid, adding fake evidence to incriminate themself, this is still the best they can hope for.

 #### IV(d): The General Case